aloisdg/Dhoti/README.md

 # Dhoti

 Dhoti is a wallpaper generator composed with a group of dots.
+Try it on [jsbin](http://jsbin.com/cakuxijiwu/edit?html,css,js,output).

 ## Start